freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 2. (Optional but recommended) [Set up an SSH Key](https://help.github.com/articles/generating-an-ssh-key/) for GitHub.

-   Use your favorite text editor, we recommend [Visual Studio Code](https://code.visualstudio.com/), it's free and open source.
+3. Install a code editor of your choice, we recommend [Visual Studio Code](https://code.visualstudio.com/), it's free and open source.

 4. Set up linting for your code editor.